Hammerspoon/hammerspoon/CONTRIBUTING.md

 Both Lua and Objective-C portions of an extension should contain in-line documention of all of the functions they expose to users of the extension.
 The two sample extensions demonstrate how to do this.

+### Third party extension distribution

+While we want to have Hammerspoon shipping as many useful extensions as possible, there may be reasons for you to ship your extension separately.
+It would probably be easier to do this in binary form, following the init.lua/internal.so form that Hammerspoon uses, then users can just download your extension into `~/.hammerspoon/<YOUR_EXTENSION_NAME>`.

+If you do choose this route, please list your extension at [https://github.com/Hammerspoon/hammerspoon/wiki/Third-Party-Extensions](https://github.com/Hammerspoon/hammerspoon/wiki/Third-Party-Extensions) so users can discover it easily.